 ITI PDLS – Consistency of Clinical Content

-A Clinical Data Source Actor may be grouped with a XXXXXX Actor for adding the necessary provenance information to each data element if it derives from a certain document.
-This grouping provides the necessary consistency to the returned information, by allowing the addition of the references to all documents used in generating the result.
+A Clinical Data Source Actor may be grouped with a Data Element Provenance Recorder Actor which requires to add the necessary provenance information to each returned data element.

+This grouping ensures the necessary consistency to the returned information, by allowing the addition of the all references to data origins (e.g.: Documents) used in generating the result, if any.

-A Clinical Data Consumer Actor may be grouped with a XXXXXX Actor to retrieve the source document, if any...
+A Clinical Data Consumer Actor may be grouped with a Data Element Provenance Consumer Actor to provide it the identifiers (provenance information) that consistently link the returned data elements to the related data origin, if any.
+In order to do that it shall parse the provenance information part of the query response, when present.

 PCC RECON - Reconciliation of Clinical Content